adrai/devicestack/README.md

 ### onDisconnecting
 Define `onDisconnecting` function if you need to send some commands before definitely disconnected?

+### set
+Sets attributes for the connection.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+example:

+	connection.set('firmwareVersion', '0.0.1');
+	// or
+	connection.set({
+		firmwareVersion: '0.0.1',
+		bootloaderVersion: '0.0.1'
+	});

+### get
+Gets an attribute of the connection.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+example:

+	connection.get('firmwareVersion'); // returns '0.0.1'

 ## framehandler(s)
 You can have one or multiple framehandlers.
 A framhandler receives data from the upper layer and sends it to the lower layer by wrapping some header or footer information.
 A framehandler receives data from lower layer and sends it to the upper layer by unwrapping some header or footer information.
 The lowest layer for a framehandler is the device and the topmost ist the connection.